-While I didn’t have one single issue, I have read few complaints regarding regulator failure.
-In a few cases, this might be an actual problem which Weber’s customer service will be more than happy to send you out a new one.
+While I didn’t have one single issue, I have read a few complaints regarding regulator failure.
+In a few cases, this might be an actual problem in which Weber’s customer service will be more than happy to send you out a new one.

 More often than not, what happens is the safety valve in the regulator is tripped.
 It is very sensitive to pressure changes, especially when connected to large tanks.

 Fortunately, the safety valve in the regulator will reset if the gas is turned off or removed for a few minutes.
 Check out the Q 100’s manual for detailed instructions on how to work with the regulator.

 - Small and compact makes it perfect for small spaces

 - Light weight yet solidly built

 - Designed to cook as well as a full size grill